emckiernan/eki-study/README.md

 # eki-study
 All code and data associated with study described in: McKiernan EC.
-(2015) A genetic manipulation of motor neuron excitability does not alter locomotor output in Drosophila larvae.
-PeerJ PrePrints 3:e1062 https://dx.doi.org/10.7287/peerj.preprints.469v2
+(2015) A genetic manipulation of motor neuron excitability does not alter locomotor output in <i>Drosophila</i> larvae. <i>PeerJ PrePrints</i> 3:e1434 https://dx.doi.org/10.7287/peerj.preprints.469v3

 <h2>Raw recordings</h2>